-Question: How long does it take to complete registration with Blue Peak Online?
+Question: How long does it take to complete registration with the Digital Education Center?

-Question: Once we enroll and register online to take courses via Blue Peak Online and submit a course request, how long does it take to get an email back from the course instructor welcoming my child to the requested course?
+Question: Once we enroll and register online to take courses via the Digital Education Center and submit a course request, how long does it take to get an email back from the course instructor welcoming my child to the requested course?

 Answer: The process should take no more than three days.

-Question: If I withdraw my student from their junior high or high school and transfer them to Blue Peak Online, can I transfer them back to their school and will their class schedules be saved?
+Question: If I withdraw my student from their junior high or high school and transfer them to the Digital Education Center, can I transfer them back to their school and will their class schedules be saved?

 Answer: If you withdraw/unenroll your student from their school, your student's class schedule will be deleted and not saved.
 You may transfer your student back to their previous school but will need to work with counselors to create a new class schedule.

-Question: What makes Blue Peak Online any different than other competitors delivering online learning?
+Question: What makes the Digital Education Center any different than other competitors delivering online learning?

 Answer: Our staff use a variety of teaching and learning tools with best of class learning management systems to provide optimal instruction for your child.
 Our goal is to provide students the ability to learn anytime, anywhere.

-Question: Is Blue Peak Online a good option for my student?
+Question: Is the Digital Education Center a good option for my student?

 Answer: It depends.
-Online learning while great for many students, may not be the best fit for some students.
+Online learning while great for many students; it may not be the best fit for some students.
 It requires 5-6 hours of being in front of a computer each day.
 Learning online and making adequate academic progress requires a high degree of self-motivation and persistence.

 Question: What do I need to have at home to participate in online learning?

 Answer: A computer with speakers or headphones and a connection to the Internet.
-Tooele County School District recently announced they will be providing a Chromebook for each K-12th grade student.
-Blue Peak Online students, residing in Tooele County are eligible to be assigned a Chromebook during the time they are enrolled with us.
+Tooele County School District announced they will be providing a Chromebook for each K-12th grade student.
+Digital Education Center students, residing in Tooele County are eligible to be assigned a Chromebook during the time they are enrolled with us.

-Question: Is there a cost for my child to participate in Blue Peak Online?
+Question: Is there a cost for my child to participate in the Digital Education Center?

-Answer: No, participating in Blue Peak Online doesn't cost anything.
+Answer: No, participating in the Digital Education Center doesn't cost anything.

-Question: What if we don't have a computer and want our child to participate in Blue Peak Online?
+Question: What if we don't have a computer and want to participate in the Digital Education Center?

 Answer: A Windows or Mac computer work excellent with our learning programs.
 A much less expensive option is a Chromebook, which works with Canvas, Edgenuity and Pathblazer.
-Chromebooks start around $125 and are available from a variety of stores. *Blue Peak Online students, residing in Tooele County are eligible to be assigned a Chromebook (during the time they are actively enrolled with us).
-Due to COVID-19, devices have not yet arrived.
-When devices are delivered to us, we'll reach out to students and their parents to arrange a pick up date and time,
+Chromebooks start around $125 and are available from a variety of stores. *Digital Education Center students, residing in Tooele County are eligible to be assigned a Chromebook (during the time they are actively enrolled with us).

 Question: Does Tooele School District provide any other type of non-traditional e-learning?